Phase 1 Strategic Synthesis · Near & Dear · 2026

 Where they lose

-• RealSelf "Worth It" 97% → 65% over three years
+• RealSelf "Worth It" 97% → 65% over the trailing several years*

 • Pain, grid-mark scarring, fat-loss documented on TikTok / Reddit